-- A. Some authorities recommend aspiration of marrow fluid or tissue to confirm needle location.
-This is not recommended for field procedures, as it increases the risk of plugging the needle. - B. Expect flow rates to be slower than peripheral IVs.
+- 1. IO placement may be considered prior to peripheral IV attempts in critical patients without identifiable peripheral veins - 2.
+Some authorities recommend aspiration of marrow fluid or tissue to confirm needle location.
+This is not recommended for field procedures, as it increases the risk of plugging the needle. - 3.
+Expect flow rates to be slower than peripheral IVs.
 Pressure bags may be needed.
-Any drug or IV fluid may be infused. - C. Some manufacturers recommend the use of lidocaine for the treatment of pain associated with fluid administration.
+Any drug or IV fluid may be infused. - 4.
+Some manufacturers recommend the use of lidocaine for the treatment of pain associated with fluid administration.
 Check with your manufacturer and Medical Director for further guidance